dasec/fishy/doc/source/04_evaluation.rst

   technique can store *(cluster_size - block_size) x stored_files*.
 Though the
   gained capacity is very high.
 * **Detection probability**: A check with fsck.fat neither detected the hidden files, nor showed any other suspicious output.
-Same for chkdsk on NTFS.
+Same for chkdsk on NTFS and fsck.ext4 on ext4.
+  It is easier to detect on ext4 filesystems, as the Slack would normally be filled with zeros there.
 * **Stability**: Low.
 If the original file changes in size, the hidden data might be overwritten by further writes.
 So, this technique should be used preferably with non-changing filesystems or files that don't change.